 As he was calling TowBoatUS for a tow, his buddy suggested he threaten to sue the company or at least leave as many bad reviews on the web as he could.
-Fortunately, once safely home, he called us instead, asking for advice.
-Springs is one of hundreds of members we assist each year, and we were able to give advice that got him back on the water without paying any more money.
+Fortunately,he didn't.
+By following some tried-and-true advice, he got his boat fixed and back on the water without paying any more money.
 Here's how he did it:

 1. Take a deep breath.
 Wait until you cool down before you send off a nasty email, leave an impolite voicemail, or carpet-bomb all the online review sites.
 Try not to take the problem personally; remember, you're dealing with people, and approaching the problem as a reasonable person will go a long way in opening up a dialogue.

-We've seen members establish a website just to bash a manufacturer, and we can tell you that only closes up any path to communication you might have had.
+We've seen Members establish a website just to bash a manufacturer, and we can tell you that only closes up any path to communication you might have had.
 Threatening a lawsuit will probably backfire, too.
 Many companies will send such complaints to their attorneys.
 Large ones won't be intimidated, and your chance of getting a resolution will drop.
-Also, BoatUS Consumer Protection can't get involved once legal action has started, so you'll be on your own.

 Keep in mind that you need to be reasonable.
 If the outboard on your boat is giving you trouble, don't expect the manufacturer to offer you a new boat.
 Loss of use and compensation for slip fees, monthly payments, and insurance are almost always refused (and specifically excluded in most warranties).